Doctoral Award in

 Entry requirements

-To enrol The Doctoral Award, the learner must possess:
+To enroll The Doctoral Award, the learner must possess:

 - Graduated with a Master’s degree from an accredited university or achieved a Level 7 Diploma according to the European Qualifications

-- For a degree from non-global accredited universities; The learner should have followed the Accreditation of Prior Experiential Learning for Qualifications (APELQ) policy of the London Academy of Sciences.
+- For a degree from non-global accredited universities; The learner should have followed Accreditation of Prior Experiential Learning for Qualifications (APELQ) policy of MI Swiss and/or University Partners.

 - Learners must be over 24 years old.